ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 The JWK of the ephemeral key MUST be included in the JWP protected header with the property name of `proof_jwk` and contain only the REQUIRED values to represent the public key.

-The final JWP protected header is then used directly as the body of a JWS and signed using the Signer's stable key.
+The final JWP protected header is then used directly as the body of a JWS and signed using the issuer's stable key.
 The resulting JWS signature value as an unencoded octet string is the first value in the JWP Proof.

 ### Payloads